dotnet/machinelearning/docs/building/windows-instructions.md

 In order to fetch dependencies which come through Git submodules the following command needs to be run before building: `git submodule update --init`.

-### Building From Visual Studio 2019 or Visual Studio 2017
+### Building From Visual Studio 2019 / Visual Studio 2017

 First, set up the required tools, from a (non-admin) Command Prompt window: